 Easter in Serbia is a fun experience: cracking eggs and saying special greetings.
 Are you visiting Serbia for Easter Holidays?
 Learn how to greet your friends and family like a local!

-If you ever dreamed of celebrating two Christmases and two New Years, Serbia is the best place for that.
-Did you know that we have double holidays in Serbia?
-Learn more about the two calendars, about Christmas and New Year greetings in Serbian.
+If you ever dreamed of celebrating Christmas and two New Year twice, Serbia is the best place for that.
+Do you know why Serbs have two new years?
+Learn about Christmas and New Year traditions in Serbia, customs, beliefs, greetings.

 Learn what kind of presents you can bring to your Serbian hosts or friends.
 Otvaramo sezonu poklona – we’re opening the gifting season 🙂